NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Could just wrap uniform access in a getter and call from viewer render loop to ensure its called from within the gl context class (of the viewer class).

 Hmm, but it seems to work if its called, before the shader is active.

+##### GLFW State Callbacks

+To be able to use Scroll and Mouse input along with Window resizing, we need to use GLFW callback free functions, however these have fixed parameters (eg width height, x offset y offset) and as they are defined as free functions they cannot modify member state of the Viewer Class (as I'm not using Viewer as a singleton, with static members to update, (which would solve it also)), so I write the callback data (changed GLFW State) from the callback into a struct defined (only) within viewer.cpp called GLFWState, the Viewer::UpdateCamera() member function which is called per tick, then reads from this struct (in global scope).
+Not ideal with the GLFWState struct been global but I need it as an in-between write from the call-back's (free functions in global namespace) to then read from within the viewer class implementation.

+Setting the GLFW callback function pointers to member functions (eg defined within Viewer per instance  (or even static)) doesn't work afaik hence the need for global namespace defined free functions.
+That we then need to pass data into the viewer class to update the internal width,height (for camera aspect ratio) and mouse offset (for camera yaw and pitch).
+Note Key presses are done internally of the class within the Camera::Update_Camera() member function via Polling the keys for key press state, but for mouse and window resizing polling does not make sense / not possible hence use of callbacks to write updated state.

+Because Mouse offset is then passed to Viewer::Update_Camera() which runs per tick, it will keep the previous state (if mouse is now static) from when the callback was last called and values set in the struct, so to avoid repetitive addition we need to check for per tick delta of the offset positions before adding to the camera pitch and yaw.

 ##### Animation State